Tapatalk

 Special hint: It is most efficient to use macros to insert often needed characters with a hotkey or chord assigned for fast execution by key with all the macros stored together in one macro file which is configured to be loaded by UltraEdit already on startup.

-For example a macro with name Bullet contains the following code:
+For example: A macro with name Bullet consists of the following code:

 Code: Select all